The Duke MBA

 Contact Simeon at: firstname.lastname@example.org or +1919.660.1933

-- Kate Miller, MSM, Program Manager, Health Sector Management Program
+- Kate Miller, MSM, Assistant Director, Health Sector Management Program

 Kate holds a bachelor's degree from the University of Tennessee and earned her Master of Science in Management through the National-Louis University Executive Program while working for a trade association in Washington, DC.
-She has traveled extensively (16 countries!) and worked in London before moving to Washington.
-She and her husband, George, have one son and twin daughters (identical).
+She has traveled extensively (16 countries!) and worked for a PR firm in London before moving to Washington.
+She and her husband, George, have a son and identical twin daughters.
 Kate is passionate about healthcare and serves on the Board of Directors for Caring House, a home away from home for adults undergoing treatment at Duke Cancer Institute.

 Contact Kate at: email@example.com or +1.919.660.8084